Stay safe this bonfire nightPosted

 With a week to go before bonfire night the fire and rescue service is urging the public of North Wales to be vigilant with fireworks and to attend an organised display.

-Terry Williams, Head of Community Fire Safety, said: "Safety at this time of year is the responsibility of us all.
+Stuart Millington, Senior Fire Safety Manager, said: "Safety at this time of year is the responsibility of us all.
 We cannot over emphasise that the best way to reduce the number of injuries during bonfire celebrations is by attending organised events.
 They are the safest type of displays, have the best facilities and offer the best value for money.
 Bonfire celebrations see an increase in anxiety for senior citizens and pet owners, so attending community events helps reduce this distress.

 "If you must use fireworks yourself, please follow the fireworks safety code."

 The Firework Safety Code